dywisor/roverlay/doc/rst/usage.rst

-*Simple dependency rules* use a dictionary and string transformations to resolve dependencies. *Fuzzy simple dependency rules* extend these by a set of regexes, which allows to resolve many dependency strings that minimally differ (e.g. only in the required version and/or comments:
+*Simple dependency rules* use a dictionary and string transformations to resolve dependencies. *Fuzzy simple dependency rules* extend these by a set of regular expressions, which allows to resolve many dependency strings that minimally differ (e.g. only in the required version and/or comments:
 `R (>= 2.10)` and `R [2.14] from http://www.r-project.org/`) with a single
 dictionary entry.